EyevinnOSC/client-ts/packages/mcp/README.md

 Obtain the `<osc-access-token>` under Settings in the Eyevinn Open Source Cloud web user interface.

+Restart Claude for the changes to take effect.

 ## Development

 Using the Model Context Protocol inspector.